-CONSORTIUM NAME: Edmonton Regional Learning Consortium I certify that to the bes and schedules is corre mation provided in the attached statements, note s John W alerhouse Margaret Servinge , Director of Consc ortium (Signature) Financial Coordinator (Signature)
+Edmonton Regional Learning Consortium

+I certify that to the best of my knowledge, the information provided in the attached statements, notes and schedules is correct.

+Director of Consortium (Signature)

+2023-11-01 Date

+Margaret Serverge

+Financial Coordinator (Signature) 2023-11-01

+Date

-- Note 1 Management and Infrastructure grant from Alberta Education (total amount received for the year). - Note 2 Alberta Education pays consortia for services provided under certain contracts/agreements. - Note 3 E.g. grants and subsidies from private partnerships (e.g. Shaw).
+Note 1 Management and Infrastructure grant from Alberta Education (total amount received for the year).

-- Note 4 Funding from other provincial government departments or the Federal government; bank interest, conference and cost recovery program registration and other cost recovery revenue, and operational fees recovered from other consortia. - Note 5 Cost Recovery Programs are Programs that are not supported through Conditional Grants.
+- Note 2 Alberta Education pays consortia for services provided under certain contracts/agreements. - Note 3 E.g. grants and subsidies from private partnerships (e.g. Shaw). - Note 4 Funding from other provincial government departments or the Federal government; bank interest, conference and cost recovery program registration and other cost recovery revenue, and operational fees recovered from other consortia. - Note 5 Cost Recovery Programs are Programs that are not supported through Conditional Grants.
 Such programs are funded through provincial or regional registration fees and other fees. - Note 6 Costs of operating and maintaining the consortium office. - Note 7 Including Office Staff (Executive Director, Executive Assistant and other office staff).
 Fixed overheads include office space, utilities, and office supplies.
 These are indirect costs that benefit all programs.
 Where Office Staff work on a particular program or, for example where leased space is used to deliver programs, these costs should be allocated to programs.
-Purchases for equipment used primarily for office overhead (e.g. photocopiers), some of which should be allocated to programs (See Note 18), should also be charged to management and infrastructure expense. - Note 8 Including meeting fees, supplies, travel and subsistence and board development.
+Purchases for equipment used primarily for office overhead (e.g. photocopiers), some of which should be allocated to programs (See Note 18), should also be charged to management and infrastructure expense.

+Note 8 Including meeting fees, supplies, travel and subsistence and board development.